cswaroop/resumes/flipkart-product-manager.md

 * Multi Auction Platform - Developed a sourcing platform to conduct auctions from vendors for a confectionary world leader.

 * Developed a Spend management solution for large defense supplier by devising an automated part matching and classification system using machine learning.

+* Developed a descrete event simualtion for a business process management software

 ## Skills